007vedant/Face_Controlled_Media_Player/README.md

 # Face_Controlled_Media_Player
 The application imitates user actions over camera feed, on the media player.
 Whenever the user pauses his camera feed or mutes himself, the video also gets paused or muted.
-Using facial recognition, the application also tracks the presence of user in the camera feed and whenever he/she gets away from the webcam, the video is paused automatically.
+Using facial recognition, the application also tracks the presence of user in the camera feed and whenever he/she gets away from the webcam, the video is paused automatically and an alert is raised asking the user to face the webcam.

 # Tech Stack
 - HTML/CSS